jactiveresource/jactiveresource/README.md

 Building
 ---------
+There are some prerequisites in order to compile and use jactiveresource.
+Here's what you'll need:

+ * a java virtual machine > 1.6
+ * maven
+ * ruby - 1.9.2 or higher recommended
+ * rubygems

 Use Maven to compile and build jactiveresource.
-If you aren't familiar with Maven, here's a quick primer.

 After getting the source, compile it by:

     $ mvn compile